Sushmita-Rudra/about-me/README.md

 ## About

-This page will be used as my personal website which contains all my work
+This repository will have all my work while I develop my own personal website using various technologies.I will also add links to tools which I recommend

+## Recommended Tools